greenhas/ICT_302_Hugo/content/about.md

 You can learn more about my work on my [CV](https://spencergreenhalgh.com/cv/), and more about my "origin story" further on down this page.
 I am active in the Association for Educational Communications and Technology.

-Outside of work, I enjoy bike commuting, running (when biking isn't enough), going to the library (I read a lot of books and comics), playing games (both analog and digital), and—most of all—spending time with my wife and daughter.
+Outside of work, I enjoy nothing.
+My life is work.

 # About My Web Presence